hyenasky/hyenasky/README.md

 ### Booting the April 1991 Windows NT Build

-In November 2023, Jeff Parsons (@jeffpar) randomly [uploaded some disk images to GitHub](https://github.com/jeffpar/pcjs-miscdisks/commit/745b046f85939929f6b87baa8e573d2517adc657) which contained a very old Windows NT build, from April 1991, near the dawn of its development
+In November 2023, ex-Microsoft engineer Jeff Parsons ([@jeffpar](https://github.com/jeffpar)) randomly [uploaded some disk images to GitHub](https://github.com/jeffpar/pcjs-miscdisks/commit/745b046f85939929f6b87baa8e573d2517adc657) which contained a very old Windows NT build, from April 1991, near the dawn of its development

 Investigation revealed that this NT build was built for the MIPS R3000 processor, making it the only known build of Windows to run on a 32-bit MIPS chip.

 In the span of about 5 days, I was able to jerry-rig a [machine in MAME](https://github.com/hyenasky/mame-r3kjazz) for the "R3000 Jazz" internal development board that this NT build ran on, port the ARC firmware to the R3000 chip and get it to run, and successfully boot the [earliest Windows NT build](https://betawiki.net/wiki/Windows_NT_3.1_April_1991_build) currently known.
-I did this work almost single-handedly except for some last minute contributions by @substanc3-dev, who created a script to work around a bug in VirtualBox's serial emulation that was preventing the NT kernel debugger from operating.
+I did this work almost single-handedly except for some last minute contributions by [@substanc3-dev](https://github.com/substanc3-dev), who created a script to work around a bug in VirtualBox's serial emulation that was preventing the NT kernel debugger from operating.